April 4, 2016.

 2. Statutory Basis

-The Exchange believes that the proposed rule change is consistent with section 6(b) of the Act
+MIAX believes that this proposed rule change is consistent with Section 6(b) of the Act

-in particular, in that it is designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, to foster cooperation and coordination with persons engaged in facilitating transactions in securities, to remove impediments to and perfect the mechanisms of a free and open market and a national market system and, in general, to protect investors and the public interest, and is not designed to permit unfair discrimination between customers, issuers, brokers and dealers.
-The Exchange believes that the proposed rule change is consistent with the provisions of section 6(b)(4) of the Act,
+in particular, in that it enables the Exchange to be so organized as to have the capacity to carry out the purposes of the Act and to comply, and to enforce compliance by its Members and persons associated with its Members with, the provisions of the Act, the rules and regulations thereunder, and the rules of the Exchange; and that it is designed to promote just and equitable principles of trade, to foster cooperation and coordination with persons engaged in facilitating transactions in securities, to remove impediments to and perfect the mechanisms of a free and open market and a national market system and, in general, to protect investors and the public interest.

 B. Self-Regulatory Organization's Statement on Burden on Competition